-Growing up reading Marvel Comics, the Amazing Spiderman in particular, what struck me the most about Stan Lee characters was the “ordinariness” of those characters as human beings.
+Growing up reading Marvel Comics, the Amazing Spiderman in particular, what struck me the most about Stan Lee characters was the “ordinariness” of those characters.
 They are particularly inspiring for children given the fact that they actually lend wings of strength and hopes for coming out bold no matter how shy, introverted or reserved kids are.

 In collaboration with several artists—particularly Jack Kirby and Steve Ditko—Stan Lee (1922-2018) co-created fictional characters including Spider-Man, the Hulk, Doctor Strange, the Fantastic Four, Daredevil, Black Panther, the X-Men, and—with his brother, co-writer Larry Lieber—the characters Ant-Man, Iron Man, and Thor.